¿Por qué ser Resiliente-Inteligente?

 Benefits of choosing a resilient home ahead of one that’s bigger, prettier, ‘greener’, or filled with cosmetics:

-- More safety of your family
+- More safety for your family

 - Better protection of your investment